-Last year, the 2016 Chevrolet SS was plagued by a summer-long stop sale order by General Motors as the automaker worked to remedy a seatbelt tensioner issue.
-Now, potential buyers may be in for another lengthy stop sale.
+Last year, the 2016 Chevrolet SS was hit with a summer-long stop sale by General Motors as the automaker worked to remedy a seatbelt tensioner recall.
+Now, the already-discontinued Chevrolet SS performance sedan is in for another recall and associated stop-sale.

 Many SS owners have already experienced the power steering failure and have had the vehicles fixed under warranty.

 Currently, GM is in the process of sorting through which vehicles will be recalled and a remedy is not yet available.
-GM will notify dealers when the proper replacement parts are and sufficient quantities are available to begin repairing the cars.
+The automaker will notify dealers when the proper replacement parts are and sufficient quantities are available to begin repairing the cars.

 Update: here are the complete details surrounding the Chevy SS power steering recall.